Meetings and Retreats

 (min age: 5 years old) (Available from early April through early November) learn how to steer and stop your horse as you ride around the ring.
 In this group-style lesson, participants will be assigned a horse to ride as an experienced instructor teaches them the fundamentals of horseback riding.
 Younger participants will have their horses led by an instructor.
 This activity time also includes a 45-minute horse care lesson where you learn how to brush and feed, as well as basic anatomy of the horse.

 (min age: 9 years old) (Available from early April through early November) During this group trail ride, participants will first learn to stop and steer their horse before heading out on a leisurely ride around camp

 Team Building & Personal Challenge

-(min age: 3rd grade) Students will be broken up into small groups and will each be given an egg to protect. they will have a little over an hour to create a container for their egg that will keep it safe from a fall of 35 ft.
-The activity requires planning, communication, and strategic thinking to complete the task.
+(min age: 3rd grade) Students will be divided into small groups and will be given an egg to protect.
+They will have a little over an hour to create a container for their egg that will keep it safe from a fall of 35 ft.
+This activity requires planning, communication, and strategic thinking to complete the task.

 High Ropes Courses

 Massanutten High Ropes Bornack Course

 (min age: 7th grade) For participants looking for an added challenge, they can take on our classic Massanutten course with a new twist.
 Using our auto-locking system, students will navigate the course and work to overcome a series of obstacles on their way to the zipline.
 Only available for groups over 24 participants.
 Available only at Camp Horizons in Harrisonburg, VA.